- Published on Friday, 19 February 2010 12:47

 GLAR or Growing Like a Read is a project of the Pioneer Library System that promotes brain development for literacy skills in children from birth through age 4 through reading, talking, playing and singing.
-It is funded through a grant from the Inasmuch Foundation.
+It was originally funded through a grant from the Inasmuch Foundation.

 GLAR is intended for parents and caregivers and their children in Cleveland, McClain and Pottawatomie counties.
 Day care providers receive special materials to work with groups.
 Children’s librarians at each Home Town Library will model GLAR rhymes and activities in story times, toddler times, Rhythm Babies, and Rhythm Toddlers programs.